-Study this course via Blended Learning format (online plus a single 4-5 day practicum), which saves you time and money, and reduces the stresses associated with extensive Travel.
+Study this course via Blended Learning format (online plus a single 5 day practicum in one of our international locations), which saves you time and money, and reduces the stresses associated with extensive Travel.

-The Foundation Course has been designed for students to learn the essentials, the groundwork of the profession.
-It gives students an opportunity to receive an excellent foundation to a career in animal functional osteopathy/bodywork with highly experienced osteopathic lecturers who teach the classics of osteopathy – modified to the animal patient.
-They will learn functional anatomy including, arthrology, osteology, myology, and movement analysis.
+Year One of the Diploma Pathway has been designed for students to learn the essential components of the profession.
+It gives students an opportunity to receive an excellent foundation to a career in animal functional osteopathy/therapy with highly experienced osteopathic lecturers who teach the classics of osteopathy – modified to the animal patient.
+Students will learn functional anatomy including, arthrology, osteology, myology, and movement analysis.
 Gait analysis, together with a thorough active and passive assessment routine.
 Students will also be taught how to communicate with other professionals, write veterinary reports and appropriately request both consent and referral.

 At AOI, we separate equine and canine courses for four good reasons: